Alps Traverse: Munich to Venice

 What's Included

-• Transportation during the trekking portion of the tour starting on Day 1 and ending on Day 13
+Transportation starting on Day 1 and ending on Day 13

-• All meals from lunch on Day 1 through breakfast on the last day (except for dinner on Day 6 and lunch on Day 13 to allow time for your own exploration)
+All meals from lunch on Day 1 through breakfast on Day 14 (except for lunch and dinner on Day 6 and lunch on Day 13 to allow time for your own exploration)

-• Entrance fees for historic attractions: Neuschwanstein Castle, Linderhof Palace & Hofkirche Innsbruck
+Entrance fees for historic attractions: Neuschwanstein Castle, Linderhof Palace, Partnachklamm, Krimml Waterfalls, Tegelberg cable car

 What's Not Included